Christianity and Native America

 HONOR OUR NEIGHBORS' ORIGINS AND RIGHTS RECORDS, 1990-2006, undated, 0.5 foot [1 reel microfilm].

-independent advocacy organization for treaty rights and justice issues
+Board minutes, HONOR Digest [newsletter], and other records of a Wisconsin-based independent advocacy organization for treaty rights and justice

 INCULTURATION TASK FORCES RECORDS OF THE NATIONAL CONFERENCE OF CATHOLIC BISHOPS AD-HOC COMMITTEE ON NATIVE AMERICANS, 1993-2003, undated, 1.0 foot.

-reports of the National Conference of Catholic Bishops' Ad Hoc Committee on
+(Arizona) dioceses with reports of the National Conference of Catholic Bishops' Ad Hoc Committee on Native American Catholics.

 JANDA, JAMES, PAPERS, undated, 0.6 foot (0.6 foot unprocessed).

-Primarily poetry, plays, and children's stories.
-Most notable is "The Hanbelachia Collection," which pertains to Native Americans and Catholic evangelization by Jesuits in South Dakota.
+Primarily poetry, plays, and children's stories; of special note is "The Hanbelachia Collection," which pertains to Dakota-Lakota Indians and Jesuit evangelization in South Dakota.
 This collection is closed.